Beleriand: "Lost" poetry

-The Tolkien scholar Gergely Nagy writes that Tolkien did not explicitly embed samples of Beleriand's poetry in his prose, as he had done with his many poems in The Lord of the Rings.
-Instead, he wrote the prose of The Silmarillion in such a way as to hint repeatedly at the style of its "lost" poetry.
+The Tolkien scholar Gergely Nagy, writing in 2004, notes that The Silmarillion does not contain explicitly embedded samples of Beleriand's poetry in its prose, as Tolkien had done with his many poems in The Lord of the Rings.
+Instead, the prose of The Silmarillion hints repeatedly at the structure and syntax of its "lost" poetry.
 Nagy notes David Bratman's description of the book as containing prose styles that he classifies as "the Annalistic, [the] Antique, and the Appendical".
 The implication of the range of styles is that The Silmarillion is meant to represent, in Christopher Tolkien's words, "a compilation, a compendious narrative, made long afterwards from sources of great diversity (poems, and annals, and oral tales)".
 Nagy infers from verse-like fragments of text in The Silmarillion that the poetry of Beleriand used alliteration, rhyme, and rhythm including possibly iambics.

 This applies to the Ainulindalë, Tolkien's account of the godlike Ainur:

 It applies, too, to the narrative of Elves and Men in the Beleriand landscape, in the Quenta Silmarillion:

 In a few places, it is possible to relate the adapted verse in the prose to actual verse in Tolkien's legendarium.
 This can be done, for instance, in parts of the story of Túrin.
 Here, he realizes he has just killed his friend Beleg: